PhD East Asian Languages and Literatures, Columbia University

-As an Environmental Fellow, Brian will work with archaeologist Rowan Flad to study the environmental history of central China’s wetlands.
+As an Environmental Fellow, Brian worked with archaeologist Rowan Flad to study the environmental history of central China's wetlands.
 The Yangzi valley once had some of the largest wetlands in the world, but these were gradually transformed into rice paddies and fish farms and the region is now home to hundreds of millions of people.
-This research seeks to explore this process from the origins of agriculture to around 600 CE.
-He will also study the historical ecology of arid Gansu province as part of Rowan Flad’s ongoing research project into the archaeology of Northwest China.
+This research sought to explore this process from the origins of agriculture to around 600 CE.
+He also studied the historical ecology of arid Gansu province as part of Rowan Flad's ongoing research project into the archaeology of Northwest China.

 Rowan Flad, Department of Anthropology